healeycodes/golfcart/README.md

 ## Implementation

 Golfcart is a tree-walk interpreter.
-Its one dependancy is the [Participle](https://github.com/alecthomas/participle) parsing library, which consumes a parser grammer written using Go structs and a RegEx-like syntax to create a syntax tree (see [parser.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/parse.go)).
+Its one dependency is the [Participle](https://github.com/alecthomas/participle) parsing library, which consumes a parser grammer written using Go structs and a RegEx-like syntax to create a syntax tree (see [parser.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/parse.go)).
 This library let me move fast and refactor parsing bugs without headaches.

 A piece of source code is turned into tokens by Participle's lexer.
 The lexer uses token definitions.
 For example, Golfcart's identifier defined as: ```{"Ident", `[\w]+`, nil}```).
 These tokens are parsed into a syntax tree using struct definitions.